SciCatProject/scicat-develop/README.md

-# Making
+# Getting started

-Download, build and run:

-    make run

-Just download and build:
+## Downloading & Building

+Build by entering the directory and executing

     make

-Other tasks:

-    make stop
-    make clean

-# Repositories
+This will:

-Following the instructions above will fetch the latest *master* revision of catamel and catanie from GitHub.
-If you wish to use more up-to-date repositories, make them available at `catamel/catamel` and `catanie/catanie`.
+1. Fetch the latest *master* revision of Catamel and Catanie from GitHub, placing them in `catanie/catanie` and `catamel/catamel` respectively.

-# Hot reloading

-Starting the app with
+2. Build Docker images for Catanie, Catamel, MongoDB and a small helper to create a text index in the database.

+## Running

+Start developing by executing

     make run-hot

-will make it pick up changes to the frontend made in `catanie/src`.
-If you want to attach another directory, edit `docker-compose.hot.yml` accordingly.

-# Add mock data
+This will mount the local source code folder (`src`) of Catanie, enabling hot reloading of code changes.
+Note that changes to anything outside this folder, e.g. `node_modules`, requires a rebuild.

+## Add Mock Data

 Run

     make data

-*after* the application has started to add mock proposals and datasets.
+to create and insert mock data (Datasets, Proposals etc.) This is done over the Catamel API, so the application needs to be running.

+# Other tasks

+Run without hot reloading, i.e. as static Docker images:

+    make run

+Other:

+    make stop
+    make clean

 # Todo